khylo/CourseNotes/cloud/aws/storage.md

 Multi Node..
 Leader and Compute notes... up to 128 compute nodes

-REdshift allows cross region replication out of box (via console)
+REdshift allows cross region replication out of box (via console) Redshift has 'Enhanced VPC routing' gives redshift VPC acess e.g.g to connect to S3 to read data via VPC endpoint (lielk we would from a  private VPC subnet to S3 (via endpoint))

 ## Elasticache
 MemcacheD, redis